-Goodwill and indefinite life intangible assets are required to be tested for impairment annually.
-As a result, management completed impairment testing for the Las Bambas CGU as at 31 December 2020.
-In addition, given the impairment recognised for Kinsevere during the prior year as well as the reliance placed on the Kinsevere Development Project, impairment assessment procedures were also performed for the Kinsevere CGU.
-Following management's assessment, no impairment reversal of nor impairment has recognised been against these CGUs for the year ended 31 December 2020.
-Our procedures in relation to the impairment assessment of goodwill and other non-current assets included:
+Goodwill is required to be tested for impairment annually.
+As a result, management completed impairment testing for the Las Bambas CGU as at 31 December 2022.
+Following management's assessment, no impairment has been recognised for the year ended 31 December 2022.

+Our procedures in relation to the impairment assessment of goodwill and other non-current assets for the Las Bambas CGU included:

-- Testing key controls over the valuation of the Group's non-financial assets and goodwill, including those to determine asset impairments or reversals; - Working with valuation specialists to: - Evaluate the appropriateness of the model used by management to calculate the fair value less cost of disposal of the individual CGUs; - Assess and challenge the reasonableness of the key assumptions such as forecast commodity prices, discount rates and country specific risk rates used including agreeing them to external market data; - Review and assess the appropriateness of miningbased assumptions, including dilution and recovery rates, ore grades and ramp-up profiles included within the models; and - Challenge management's sensitivity analysis on key variables (e.g. commodity pricing). - Analysing the future projected cash flows used in the model to determine whether they are reasonable and supportable given the current macroeconomic climate and expected future performance of the CGU; - Evaluating the competence and objectivity of management's experts who assisted in the valuation, including those who prepared the resource and reserve estimates; - Evaluate comparable market transactions that support the valuation of exploration potential value included in the relevant CGU; and - Assessing the appropriateness of the related disclosures included in note 12 to the consolidated financial statements.
+- Testing key controls over the valuation of the Las Bambas CGU's non-financial assets and goodwill, including those to determine asset impairments; - Working with valuation specialists to: - Evaluate the appropriateness of the model used by management to calculate the fair value less cost of disposal of the Las Bambas CGU; - Assess and challenge the reasonableness of the key assumptions such as forecast commodity prices, discount rates, including country specific risk rates used, and comparing them to external market data; - Review and assess the appropriateness of miningbased assumptions, including dilution and recovery rates, ore grades and ramp-up profiles included within the models; and - Challenge management's sensitivity analysis on key variables (e.g. commodity pricing and discount rate). - Analysing the future projected cash flows used in the model to determine whether they are reasonable and supportable given the current macroeconomic climate, the political environment in Peru and the expected future performance of the Las Bambas CGU; - Evaluating the competence and objectivity of management's experts who assisted in the valuation, including those who prepared the resource and reserve estimates; - Evaluating comparable market transactions that support the valuation of exploration potential value included in the Las Bambas CGU; and - Assessing the appropriateness of the related disclosures included in notes 4, 12 and 14 to the consolidated financial statements.